RockitBootcamp/Student-Resources/PHP/03 Basic Logic/README.md

 - Do I want to own a vehicle?
 - Is school close?
-- Do I like to go offroading?
+- Do I like to go off-roading?

 Of these circumstances, which one cuts our problem in half the best?
 I would say it's "Do I want to own a vehicle".
 If that is yes, then we'll need a car or truck.
 If no, then bike or buss.
 Let's see if you can do the logic to complete this problem.